 A manager approves an AI tool without understanding what data it uses.
 An educator tests a chatbot but cannot explain its limits to students.
-An HR lead is asked to evaluate automated screening software and realizes the team lacks a shared baseline for judgment.
+An HR lead is asked to evaluate automated screening software and realises the team lacks a shared baseline for judgement.
 This is where how to build AI literacy stops being a broad learning goal and becomes an operational priority.

-AI literacy is the ability to evaluate, use, and question AI tools with competence and sound judgment.
-That includes understanding common AI terms, recognizing the difference between automation and true machine learning, interpreting outputs carefully, and identifying issues such as bias, privacy exposure, weak data quality, and overreliance on generated content.
+AI literacy is the ability to evaluate, use, and question AI tools with competence and sound judgement.
+That includes understanding common AI terms, recognising the difference between automation and true machine learning, interpreting outputs carefully, and identifying issues such as bias, privacy exposure, weak data quality, and overreliance on generated content.

 The most effective way to build AI literacy is to treat it as a workplace capability, not a one-time awareness session.
 A practical framework usually begins with three layers: foundational understanding, applied use, and responsible governance.